Leberwurscht/HHGmax/doc/source/reference/dipole_response.rst

           of a transpose operation necessary to avoid non-linear disk access.
 If you use larger values, the operation will be faster.

+       -  config.components (optional) must be set to the number of electric field vector components if you use elliptical polarized driving fields (default: 1)

    -  This module calls ``lewenstein.cpp``.
 You can override the lower-lewel config values ``epsilon_t`` and ``dipole_method`` (see :ref:`lewenstein`).